kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 This chapter has covered iOS 9's simple yet powerful approach to indexing the content inside your app, either through Core Spotlight or user activities.
 The latter of these isn't limited to _content_ though — you can also use it to index navigation points within an app.

 Consider a CRM app that has multiple sections such as _Contacts_, _Orders_ and _Tasks_.
 By creating user activities whenever a user lands on one of these screens, you'd make it possible for them to search for _Orders_ and be directly to that section of your app.
 How powerful would this be if your app has many levels of navigation?
-It'll even be possible to search for these pages using Siri!

 There are many unique ways to bubble up content to your users.
 Think outside the box and remember to educate your users about this powerful function.